-Riverside Golf Club, situated on the banks of the Tamar River, is one of Tasmania’s premier golf clubs with majestic views of the mountains, valley and city.
+Riverside Golf Club, situated on the banks of the Tamar River, is one of Tasmania’s premier golf clubs with majestic views of the mountains and the city.

 The Riverside Golf Club is more than just a golf course.
-It is a fantastic facility that provides Launceston with 45 hectares of beautifully maintained, park like, grounds situated in suburban Riverside.
-Located just six kilometres north, and 10 minutes drive, from Launceston's CBD, it is a par 72, 5984 metre layout, providing a challenge for golfers of all levels.
-We have a first class Pro Shop and excellent practice areas.
+It is a fantastic facility that provides Riverside with 110 acres of beautifully maintained park like grounds situated in the centre of dense residential developments.
+It is located just four kilometres north of Launceston CBD and is a par 72, 5984 metre layout providing a challenge for golfers of all levels.
+We have a well stocked Pro Shop and excellent practice areas.

-The Clubhouse has a huge glass frontage providing spectacular views over the first tee, the 9th green, practice putting and chipping areas.
-Our dining room can seat 150 guests where you can experience our fantastic catering facilities.
-Relax in comfortable surroundings and enjoy refreshment before or after your game of golf.
-Our staff and members are very friendly and the great clubhouse atmosphere instantly puts everyone at ease.
+The clubhouse has a huge glass frontage providing panoramic views of the Tamar Valley, our golf course and practice facilities.
+Our dining room can seat 150 guests and on Friday evenings members and visitors can experience our fantastic catering facilities.
+Relax in comfortable surroundings and enjoy refreshment before or after your game.
+Our staff and members are a friendly bunch and the great clubhouse atmosphere instantly puts everyone at ease.

 Rest assured you will receive a friendly and warm welcome at the Riverside Golf Club.

 The club was formed in August 1930 but not on the present site.

 - 1930 club started at Hobblers Bridge beside the North Esk River and railway line – hence the name ‘Riverside’.